 “What is elegance?” asked famous photographer, Cecil Beaton.
 “Soap and water!” was his answer.
+Italian soaps have a high reputation, and many luxury brands are available in the country.

 Elegance takes much more than this, of course, but fine soap helps.
-Italian soaps have a high reputation, and many luxury brands are available in the country.
-Famous Italian cosmetics companies such as Borghese, Cali and Perlier, as well as Italian perfume manufacturers, all make soaps.
-Other renowned Italian soap manufacturers include Gavarry, Valobra and Gori 1919.
-Olivella and Cucina are two American companies which use Italian olive oil to make their soaps.
+Famous Italian cosmetics companies such as Borghese, Cali, and Perlier, as well as Italian perfume manufacturers, all make soaps.
+Other renowned Italian soap manufacturers include Gavarry, Valobra, and Gori 1919.
+Olivella and Cucina are two American companies that use Italian olive oil to make their soaps.

-Gavarry originated in the eighteenth century in Le Ciotat, France, but later established a factory in Arma di Taggia, just passed the French-Italian border, in Italy.
+Gavarry originated in the eighteenth century in Le Ciotat, France, but later established a factory in Arma di Taggia, just past the French-Italian border, in Italy.
 In 1929 the company was sold to the Italian Dominico Sguerso, who also decided to add an Italian element to the original name.
 The company was renamed Stabilimenti Italiani Gavarry.

-Most of these soap manufacturers use ingredients which are not tested on animals and Cucina is also kosher.
-These soaps all have beautifully designed packaging, come in gift sets and are specially created to pamper the skin!
+Cucina’s products are made with cold-pressed olive oil and some have other extracts, such as rosemary and sage.
+Most of these soap manufacturers use ingredients that are not tested on animals and Cucina is also kosher.
+These soaps all have beautifully designed packaging, come in gift sets, and are specially created to pamper the skin!

 By Lisa-Anne Sanderson